US Core Inflation Rate YoY Holds Steady at 2.60% in December 2025

 Key Markets Likely to React to Core Inflation Rate YoY

-- SPX – The S&P 500 index often reacts to inflation data through shifts in growth and value sector performance.
+- SPX – The S&P 500 index reacts to inflation data through shifts in interest rate expectations and corporate earnings forecasts.

-- USDEUR – The USD/EUR currency pair is sensitive to US inflation trends impacting Fed policy relative to the ECB.
+- USDEUR – The USD/EUR currency pair is sensitive to US inflation prints, reflecting relative monetary policy divergence.

-- What is the US Core Inflation Rate YoY?
+- What is the significance of the Core Inflation Rate YoY?

 - How does the Core Inflation Rate affect monetary policy?

-- Core inflation guides the Federal Reserve’s decisions on interest rates, as it reflects persistent price pressures that monetary policy aims to control.
+- It guides the Federal Reserve’s decisions on interest rates, as persistent inflation above 2% typically leads to tighter policy to contain price pressures.